Get started¶

 Note

-Another status check will show the rgw service reflected in the status output.
+service is reflected in the status output.

 sudo microceph status

-Create an RGW user
+Create an RGW user¶

 sudo radosgw-admin user create --uid=user --display-name=user